cuongndc9/elasticsearch/4_analysis_vietnamese/README.md

 ```

 <!-- INSPIRATIONAL_QUOTE_START -->
-> "If you are working on something that you really care about, you don't have to be pushed.
-The vision pulls you." - Steve Jobs
+> "It is during our darkest moments that we must focus to see the light." - Aristotle
 <!-- INSPIRATIONAL_QUOTE_END -->